 Marrakech is full of hidden treasures, if you know where to look!
 It is a city full of many souks and markets, which are hidden away in the narrow alleys and squares of the medina.
 The rewards are high if you know where to go.
 Shopping in Marrakech isn't for the fainthearted.
 We will take you to some of the best and most unique shops and markets.

 As one would imagine, and can likely see, craftsmanship and design integrity can be hugely variable - much of what’s sold along the narrow alleyways of the street markets is best left there.
 The real design finds are hidden — literally, as Moroccan architecture is hugely interior-focused — behind unassuming doors.

-We are heading to Morocco for a 7 night, 6 day journey of food and shopping where we will eat at some of the best restaurants, explore the shops with the help of a guide, travel to the sea side town of Essaouira, have a henna treatment + more.
+We are heading to Morocco for a 7 night, 6 day journey of food and shopping where we will eat at some of the best restaurants, explore the shops with the help of a guide, have a henna treatment + more.
 We will visit the prime shopping locations like the souks in Djemaa el Fna and head to Gueliz and other areas we think you'll find most interesting

 WHERE WE'RE STAYING